 1. Set your goals

+Before you even think about goals, be realistic.
 What do you want to achieve?
-Would you like to increase your sales or improve your revenue, for instance?
-Are you looking forward to getting more traffic on your website instead?
-Or maybe you just want to gain authority.
-These are just some examples of common goals.
+Would you like to increase your sales or improve your revenue?
+Are you aiming to increase website traffic?
+Or maybe you just want to gain authority through thought leadership.

 2. Set your KPIs

 The only way to know if your plan is working is by measuring results on a regular basis.
 Defining relevant KPIs will help you identify milestones along the path.
+Based on your goals, your KPIs could be:

 - Followers, likes, shares or mentions

-- SEO ranking.
+- SEO ranking

 - Number of subscribers